GPT-5.2 ProBatch 2

 Once you do that, the space collapses.
 You aren’t choosing among “all experiments”; you’re choosing among a few measurement channels that can decide between models.

-If you want a Bayesian phrasing: he is implicitly maximizing expected information gain under resource constraints by seeking experiments with:
+If you want a Bayesian phrasing: he is implicitly maximizing expected under resource constraints by seeking experiments with:

 • High effect size (clear separation of outcomes)